Simonjn0904/Webseite/content/page/links.md

 # Join our WhatsApp Community!

-Looking for like-minded people to ride with, tinker on bikes, train, or just chat?
-You'll find all that – and much more – in our WhatsApp community!
+Looking for like-minded people to ride with, share ideas or simply have a good chat?
+In our WhatsApp community, you'll find exactly that and so much more.
+All important updates and upcoming events are posted in our Announcement Channel.

-We have a central community group as well as a variety of topic-specific subgroups you can join based on your interests.

 ---

 ## 💬 General Chat
-Used for casual conversations, cycling- or event-related questions, and finding others to join you on a ride when you're heading out and fancy some company. 🌞🚲
+Used for casual conversations, cycling- or event-related questions, and finding others to join you on a ride when you're heading out and fancy some company.

 ---

 ## 🧠 Orga
-General organizational group – please join if you have any ideas for the club or want to contribute!
+General organizational group – Being a community-led project, we actively encourage engagement and feedback!
+Feel free to join this group to help organise events and bring your ideas into the community!
 ---

 ## 🔄 Bike & Zubehör Börse